Hans Jeschonnek: Early triumphs

 Jeschonnek was awarded the Knight's Cross of the Iron Cross on 27 October 1939, after Poland was defeated.
 Within days of the defeat Jeschonnek was ordered to assist in the planning of Fall Gelb (Case Yellow), an invasion of Belgium and France, scheduled to begin on 12 November 1939.
 The OKW (Oberkommando der Wehrmacht) protested due to the unpreparedness of the armed forces at that time.
 Göring and Jeschonnek objected to the exclusion of the Netherlands from invasion.
 Hitler was unmoved, and so Jeschonnek approached the OKW warning that the British may use Dutch airfields to attack the Ruhr.
 On 14 November the OKW conceded the point.
-Jeschonnek proved to be very anxious to occupy the Netherlands; he approached Alfred Jodl on 6 February 1940, to suggest guaranteeing Belgian neutrality for assurances the Netherlands was to be was invaded, with Denmark and Norway.
+Jeschonnek proved to be very anxious to occupy the Netherlands; he approached Alfred Jodl on 6 February 1940, to suggest guaranteeing Belgian neutrality for assurances the Netherlands was to be invaded, with Denmark and Norway.
 Hitler acquiesced to Jeschonnek's proposals on 20 November 1939.

 The chief of staff began discussions to work out how the Luftwaffe would best support Gelb.
 In a discussion with Jodl, Jeschonnek examined the feasibility of the Luftwaffe pinning down the enemy in northern France several days before the offensive in the west began.
 The plan was initially accepted.
 Weather conditions postponed the offensive throughout the winter.
 On 11 January 1940, Jeschonnek argued the attack to support the invasions of the Low Countries could not start for three days — the Luftwaffe would then carry out preliminary attacks against Allied air bases before the land invasion began on 17 January.
 The same day, the Mechelen Incident occurred.
 The plans were scrapped, and the Manstein Plan invoked in February.
 The offensive was postponed until May.